 "...Subsequent 1H NMR and GC analyses of active fraction CB showed the major presence of the 8-carbon polysaturated fatty acid, caprylic acid, along with other lipids (figure (figure1313 and table table1).1).
 Bioassays using pure caprylic acid and other polysaturated fatty acids (PFAs) correlated with the augmenting effect of E. ulmoides on the AR (figure (figure14)14) in varying degrees.
 Ethanolic extract of coconut (Cocos nucifera) flesh, rich in C-8 caprylic acid and other polysaturated fatty acids , replicated the hormone potentiating effect of both E. ulmoides extract and pure caprylic acid in AR bioassays (data not shown)."

-Thus, in light of the evidence for beneficial effects of phytol, and the fatty acid esters I decided to release the product Gonadin.
+Thus, in light of the evidence for beneficial effects of phytol, the fatty acid esters, and diosgenin I decided to release the product Gonadin.
 Its primary purpose is endogenous steroid optimization, however, it may be able to do much more judging from the studies in the "References" section below.
-The dose of phytol in Gonadin are based on the optimal phytol concentration (30 μM/L) from the in vitro study and the vitamin K2 study.
-Thus, about 100mg is required to replicate the design of the study.
+The dose of phytol in Gonadin is based on the optimal phytol concentration (30 μM/L) from the in vitro study and the vitamin K2 study, as well as the subsequent in-vivo study with geranylgeraniol by the same authors.
+Thus, about 100mg is required to replicate the designs of all those studies.
 Like any unsaturated compounds, phytol has a potential for side effects.
 Animal studies have shown that at very high doses (10-15 times higher than doses in Gonadin), phytol can cause liver enlargement and its toxicity profile resembles that of vitamin A. So, it is probably best to stick to the 100mg phytol daily unless there is a very good reason for going with higher doses.
-To further lower the potential risk of such side effects related to the unsaturatedness, Gonadin contains vitamin E similar to the common practice to add vitamin E to vitamin A supplements to both prevent peroxidation of the vitamin A and protect from its possible toxicities.
+To further lower the potential risk of such side effects related to phytol's unsaturated structure, Gonadin contains vitamin E. This addition is similar to the common practice of adding vitamin E to vitamin A (also unsaturated) supplements to both prevent peroxidation of the vitamin A and protect from its possible toxicities.

 Gonadin is a chemical for optimizing endogenous steroid synthesis.
-Its ingredient phytol has been shown in scientific studied to both promote the synthesis of steroids from endogenous precursors like cholesterol, as well as potentially serve as steroid precursors themselves.
-In addition, phytol has been shown to possess a variety of beneficial effects in animal (and some human) studies including restoring mitochondrial function in aged organisms, lowering cholesterol levels and triglycerides, protection from radiation-induced injury and immunosuppression, improvement of bile acid synthesis, antimicrobial, cytotoxic, antitumorous, antimutagenic, anti-teratogenic, antibiotic-chemotherapeutic, antidiabetic, lipid lowering, antispasmodic, anticonvulsant, antinociceptive, antioxidant, anti-inflammatory, anxiolytic, antidepressant, immunoadjuvancy, hair growth facilitator, hair fall defense and antidandruff activities, etc.
+One of its ingredients - phytol - has been shown in scientific studied to both promote the synthesis of steroids from endogenous precursors like cholesterol, as well as potentially inhibit aromatase and thus lower estrogen synthesis.
+Phytol has also been shown to possess a variety of other beneficial effects in animal (and some human) studies including restoring mitochondrial function in aged organisms, lowering cholesterol levels and triglycerides, protection from radiation-induced injury and immunosuppression, improvement of bile acid synthesis, antimicrobial, cytotoxic, antitumorous, antimutagenic, anti-teratogenic, antibiotic-chemotherapeutic, antidiabetic, lipid lowering, antispasmodic, anticonvulsant, antinociceptive, antioxidant, anti-inflammatory, anxiolytic, antidepressant, immunoadjuvancy, hair growth facilitator, hair fall defense and antidandruff activities, etc. Its other 3 ingredients - methyl palmitate, methyl oleate, and diosgenin - have been shown to increase androgens levels in both serum and muscle.
+Thus, the combination of the four (4) ingredients may help increase endogenous synthesis of androgens (and possibly progesterone as well) while simultaneously decreasing estrogen.

 Units per container: about 30